It seems like you can buy a security alarm or home automation system from just about anybody these days.

-Your cable TV company will sell you one.
+Your cable TV company will sell you an alarm system.
 They’ll even bundle it in a package with your internet, phone and TV programming.

 Your utility company will sell you a home security system.
 You most likely won’t get a discount off your power bill but you will have more to read about in their monthly billing stuffers.

-Why their interest in home security and automation?
+Why their interest in home security, emergency services, and automation?
 Two big reasons:

-- Marketing research indicates that Americans are going to buy more home security and automation systems…they view it as a “growth market.”
+- Marketing research indicates that Americans are going to buy more home security, home security monitoring, and automation systems…they view it as a “growth market.”

 - The home security and automation industry consists of many locally owned and operated companies, not large national corporations.
 Cable and utility companies know that most of their competitors in the home security business don’t have the multi-million dollar ad budgets like they do.

 Now while competition in any industry usually benefits the consumer, where does it leave you?